Clwydian Range and Dee Valley: Dee Valley expansion

 The Countryside Council for Wales expressed its proposal to extend the Clwydian Range AONB to incorporate sections of the Dee Valley to recognise the area's "outstanding natural beauty".
-Under the Countryside and Rights of Way Act 2000, which superseded the National Parks and Access to Countryside Act 1949, the CCW was awarded the powers to designate any area in Wales that is not already a national park, to become an AONB.
+Under the Countryside and Rights of Way Act 2000, which modified the National Parks and Access to Countryside Act 1949, the CCW was awarded powers to designate any area in Wales that was not already a national park, as an AONB.

 The CCW's plan would add rural Denbighshire communities, in the southern parts of the Clwydian Range and the Vale of Llangollen, and Wrexham communities of Esclusham and Ruabon.
 The CCW hosted a four-month consultation in October 2010, and following its end on 31 January 2011, it received 314 responses mainly over concerns of new regulations imposed on landowners.
 The CCW replied in its proposal document that "AONB designation does not interfere with land management practices and designation does not bring about new restrictions on agricultural activities".
 The proposal was supported by Wrexham County Borough Council, as it would extend the AONB by 10 miles west-to-east bringing it into the boundaries of Wrexham County Borough.
 The council stated that the extension would bring huge benefits to the area, protecting the local landscape, improve the securing of money for environmental projects, and encouraging tourism to the area, in addition to complementing the then-recent designation of Pontcysyllte Aqueduct as a World Heritage Site in 2009.